 Finally, a fitness post!
 We promise we haven’t been avoiding it.
 Bev likes fitness and food in equal measures, and Lora doesn’t completely agree with that statement.

-We donned our best yoga gear and headed over to Charym Yoga in the town of Litchfield.
-Confession, Bev has been calling it “charm” yoga for the past 2 years until a friend gently told her, it’s pronounced “shar-eem”.
+We donned our best yoga gear and headed to Charym Yoga in the town of Litchfield.
+Confession, Bev has been calling it “charm” yoga for the past 2 years until a friend gently told her, it’s pronounced “shar-eem.”
 We’ve since learned that the word is Bhutanese for beauty.
 Now you all know, or maybe you already did.

 Amy informs us that we will be joining her in a Kundalini class today, which she tells us is a very spiritual practice, using mantras and sound, meditation and fire breath.
 That GULP you hear is from Bev, she thought she was a pretty seasoned yoga class participant, but not so much in this kind of practice.
 Lora is all in; mention some chakra work and she’s there!
 Here you have it:

 Amy’s aura radiated the word “welcome” and I instantly loved her.
 We claimed our places with our mats on the floor and said hello to other class members as they entered.
 My nerves melted away when class started.
-A breeze drifted through the open doors, birds sang beautiful songs, and Amy’s calming voice guided us through poses and meditation.
+A breeze drifted through the open doors, birds sang beautiful tunes, and Amy’s calming voice guided us through poses and meditation.

 I had an amazing experience through the mediation portion.
 It released a lot of stress, which I guess I had been holding in, and surprisingly, I held back tears a few times.
 Maybe it was from the beauty of letting go and the giving in to deep relaxation.
 With my eyes closed, I saw vibrant indigo and purple colors that were so beautiful!
 I asked Amy about it afterwards and she said that happens to some people.
 In my further research on seeing colors during meditation, I’ve read that purple means connecting to your higher self.
 Fitting…

 Will I come back again to Charym?
 Absolutely.
 I’ve already scheduled my next Kundalini class.
-If you are looking for a way to relax, be at peace, and let go even for a little bit, please go.
+If you are looking for a way to relax, be at peace, and let go for a little bit, please go.
 You won’t regret it.
-As Amy said as we left, “may we walk in grace.”
+As Amy said as we left, “May we walk in grace.”

 Ok, I must confess, I was slightly distracted to fully appreciate my very first Kundalini class.
 As we all surely know, it can be pretty hard to switch off, tune out and become focused, and for me, there was so much “new” going on.
 I didn’t feel like I completely gave myself over to it.
 Wouldn’t it be interesting if we could record our thoughts during a yoga class?
 My recording would go something like this: